ES-DOC/esdoc-errata-client/docs/usage.rst

 - [14]: Missing or invalid close date.
 - [15]: Incoherent dataset id with project drs structure, please make sure both are coherent.
 - [16]: Multiple facet declaration in issue creation/update not permitted (e.g. multiple institutes detected)
+- [17]: Authentication failed.
+Make sure the credentials are correct.
+- [18]: User lacks required privilege.
+Contact admins for further information.
+- [19]: Connection failed, server probably down.
+Contact admins.
+- [20]: Connection timed out, try again later.
+- [21]: Multiple issue ids were provided along with a single file destination, aborting.
+- [22]: Json file validation failed for an unknown reason, please check said file.
+- [23]: Command is unknown, check the documentation or help for further information
+- [24]: WS request failed for unknown reason.
+- [25]: Field only supports single input per issue declaration.
+- [26]: Project indicated in issue is not supported by errata service.
 - [99]: An unexpected error has caused the task to fail.
 Check the error message for fix and/or contact the developers.